From Toronto to Montreal through the major national parks

 • Day 3 Niagara Falls

-Niagara Falls You dreamt about them, they're here : the famous Niagara Falls!
-By day or night, on foot, by boat or even by helicopter, there are so many ways to discover them.
+Niagara Falls You've dreamt about them, they're here: the famous Niagara Falls!
+Pick up your rental car in the morning and drive to the Falls.
+During daytime or nighttime, on foot, by boat or even by helicopter, there are so many ways to discover them.
 The most difficult part is to choose!

 • Day 4 Toronto / 1000 islands

-1000 islands / Ottawa More discreet than its neighbours Toronto and Montreal, the capital Ottawa is a city full of culture.
+1000 islands / Ottawa More low-key than its neighbours Toronto and Montreal, the capital of Ottawa is a city full of culture.
 You will find many museums in the city centre.
-Have fun moving from Ontario to Quebec across the Ottawa River.
+Have fun riding from Ontario to Quebec across the Ottawa River.

 Ottawa / Mont-Tremblant Mont-Tremblant is located in the Laurentians region, a mountain range northwest of Montreal.
 The Mont-Tremblant ski resort on the shores of Lake Tremblant is open all year round.
 You can practice a wide range of activities (golf, via ferrata, canoeing, etc.) or follow one of the many hiking trails.